 Since then, there have been three major periods of growth, the first was during Charlotte’s gold rush (1799-1849), the second was the building boom of the 1920s, and the third started in the late 80s and still continues today.

-This was Uptown Charlotte this year;
+This was Uptown Charlotte last year;

 View this post on Instagram